The explosion jets of the core-collapse supernova remnant Circinus X-1: The kick velocity of Cir X-1

 Since they will not be exactly in the same direction, the vector addition of these two kick velocities will be smaller than the sum of the two values.
 This is the total kick velocity of the binary system.
 The proper velocity is smaller than this value if the kick is not on the plane of the sky.

-The proper motion of the Cir X-1 binary system has large uncertainties. \cite{Mignanietal2002} derive a proper motion of $1.5 \pm 1.6~{\rm mas} \yr^{-1}$.
+The proper motion of the Cir X-1 binary system is highly uncertain. \cite{Mignanietal2002} derive a proper motion of $1.5 \pm 1.6~{\rm mas} \yr^{-1}$.
 This is compatible with a zero proper motion, or, in any case, a low value of $v_{\rm Cir}\simeq 65 \km \s^{-1}$ for a distance of $D_{\rm CirX-1} \simeq 9.4 \kpc$; for the distance we take $D_{\rm CirX-1} \simeq 9.4 \kpc$ from \citealt{Heinzetal2015}, like \cite{Gasealahweetal2025} do (lower values exist in earlier studies).
 The results of \cite{Tudoseetal2008} are consistent with slow proper motion, but they give only a large upper limit.

 We conclude that the kick-BEAP and the kick by mass ejection at the explosion, as we derived in equation (\ref{eq:BinaryKick}), are compatible with the limit on the proper motion of the Cir X-1 binary system.
-Again, the above set of parameters is only a plausible set; we do not claim it must be the set of parameters of the system.
-A more detailed study will be conducted after numerical simulations determine the energy of the jets required to inflate the blowout of the Africa Nebula in the framework of the JJEM.
+Again, the above set of parameters is only a plausible set; we do not claim that it must be the set of parameters of the system.
+A more detailed study will be conducted after numerical simulations determine the energy of the jets required to inflate the blowout of the Africa Nebula within the framework of the JJEM.

 In the scenario we considered in the simulations of Section \ref{sec:Simulations} and above, the Africa Nebula was a striped-envelope CCSN, a Type Ic CCSN.
 This deserves further study.
 We note that close binary systems can form hydrogen and helium-stripped CCSN progenitors (e.g., \citealt{Gilkisetal2025}).